riverbed/steelscript/README.md

 </details>

 <details>
-  <summary>Use SteelScript notebooks, just with git and Docker</summary>
+  <summary>Try SteelScript notebooks, just with git and Docker</summary>

 If you have [git](https://git-scm.com/downloads) and [Docker](https://www.docker.com/get-started) installed.
 You can build a steelscript container image that includes the Jupyter server and allows to run notebooks.